Accelerator Data Mapping, Tableau for Slack enhancements, and more

 Identity Pools for Tableau Server

-Within Tableau Prep's input step, you can now bulk select multiple columns.
-This removes the need to select columns individually to hide or remove them.
+Within Tableau Prep's Input Step, you can now bulk select multiple columns.
+This removes the need to individually select columns to hide or remove them.
 You can now also use a relative date filter for DateTime data types to remove stale data.
 These improvements combine to improve interactive performance when authoring flows and help unify the experience across Tableau Prep steps.
+More information here.

-You can now maintain the original sort order of Microsoft Excel or text (.csv) files by including “Source Row Number” on the input step in Tableau Prep.
+You can now maintain the original sort order of Microsoft Excel or Text (.csv) files by including “Source Row Number” on the input step in Tableau Prep.
 This is useful for identifying the original sort order of the data when there are no field(s) available that would define the sort.
+More information here.

 Cross-database join improvements

-Tableau will use our new optimisation techniques to speed up cross-database joins.
-Previously, both sides of a cross-database join were ingested into Hyper, which performs the join.
+Tableau will use our new optimization techniques to speed up cross-database joins.
+Previously, both sides of a cross-database join were ingested into Hyper which performs the join.
 If the tables being joined were large, network i/o can significantly impact the performance of the query.
-Our new optimiser avoids moving large datasets unnecessarily by executing cross-database joins locally in the database containing the larger of the two datasets being joined when we estimate that it will be faster to do so.
+Our new optimizer avoids unnecessarily moving large datasets by executing cross-database joins locally in the database containing the larger of the two datasets being joined when we estimate that it will be faster to do so.

 Google Drive shared file support